konstantin-evo/microservices-in-go/readme.md

 ##### Broker Service

 The broker service serves as a proxy between clients and various backend services.
-It is responsible routing requests to the appropriate backend service.
+It is responsible for routing requests to the appropriate backend service.

-The broker service utilizes RabbitMQ to handle messaging with logger service.
+The broker service utilizes RabbitMQ to handle messaging with logger service and also supports RPC communication for specific interactions with the Logger Service.

 **Endpoints**